Application process

 There will be two centralised assessments for students to pass: SQE1 tests functional legal knowledge; and SQE2 assesses written and oral legal skills.
 The assessments will be set and marked by Kaplan, the assessment organisation appointed by the SRA.

-Our prospective trainees will start the City Consortium Solicitors Training Programme (CCP) to prepare for the SQE assessments in September 2022 (a year after the introduction of the SQE assessment by the SRA).
-Trainees joining the firm in the August 2023 intake will be the first SQE cohort.
+Our prospective trainees will start the City Consortium Solicitors Training Programme (CCP) to prepare for the SQE assessments.

 All Freshfields trainees will receive clear and comprehensive guidance through every stage of their training.